TerryJTTran/React-JS-Workspace/README.md

 # React-JS-Workspace
-Workspace for learning how to use javascript and the react library
+Workspace for learning how to use javascript and the react library.